-Level 5 Diploma in Health and Social Care provide the opportunity for individuals to forge a career in health and social care by seeking a greater knowledge and understanding industry, and to support the individual’s development into senior positions.
+Level 5 Diploma in Health and Social Care provides the opportunity for individuals to forge a career in health and social care by seeking greater knowledge and understanding of the industry and to support the individual’s development into senior positions.

 The course aims for the following 5 themes of an academic plan:

 Pursuing Excellence - Apply self-reflective, analytical, evaluative, intellectual, and transferable skills in the private and public sectors.

 Practice-led, knowledge-applied - Enable students to develop critical thinking and problem-solving skills required of a flexible, creative practitioner.